Fields of Study: Humanities

-- Take a full-time course of study: Two courses for a total of 12 quarter/8 semester UC units.
+- Take two courses for a total of 12 quarter/8 semester UC units.

-- Take the Chinese language course (9 quarter/6 semester UC units) for a letter grade only.
-Take the Exploring Taiwan course (3 quarter/2 semester UC units) for a letter grade or pass/no pass.
-Additional credit is not available.
+- Exploring Taiwan course (3 quarter/2 semester UC units) for a letter grade or pass/no pass.

 - Regular attendance is required.
 Absences can result in lower grades.